Town of Framingham

 If you generate less than 220 pounds (approximately 27 gallons) of hazardous waste or waste oil per month and no acutely hazardous waste, you may register with the Department of Environmental Protection (DEP) as a Very Small Quantity Generator (VSQG).

 - National Hazardous Waste Manifest Form

-As of September 5, 2006, all Massachusetts generators and Treatment, Storage and Disposal Facilities initiating shipments of hazardous waste and waste oil must use the new national six-part manifest form required by the U.S. Environmental Protection Agency (EPA).
+All Massachusetts generators and Treatment, Storage and Disposal Facilities initiating shipments of hazardous waste and waste oil must use the national six-part manifest form required by the U.S. Environmental Protection Agency (EPA).

 - Satellite Area Accumulation of Hazardous Waste